reptileinx/backup_aws_resources/README.md

 9. **Failsafe account:** Allow the Lambda function to accept invocations from Target `SNSSaveTopic`
 10. **Failsafe account:** subscribe the Lambda function to the topic in Target Account.

----
-#### Testing the stack created
-Log on to the Target account AWS console and run the test on the Lambda function.
-The default test payload will work just fine as the Lambda is not using any Event Object.

-#### Checking that RDS snapshot has been shared
--	select the RDS snapshot that has been shared with the Failsafe account
--	under snapshot actions select `share snapshot`
--	there should be the intended account under `Manage Snapshot Permissions` e.g. <failsafe_account_id>

-#### Packaging, Deploying and Managing Copy Lambda Stack to the target account (i.e. sandpit) using AWS SAM and AWS CLI
+#### Using AWS SAM and AWS CLI to Package, Manage and Deploy Copy Stack
+By virtue of the Stack being across accounts it is tedious to manually deploy.
+Considering that, at the time of writing, tools are not mature enough to securely deploy the stack across accounts with varied access requirements, we used SAM (Beta) to automate as much of the deployment as we could.
+The developer would still have to run SAM on two accounts to get the full stack deployed.
+Hence we have cosercutively named the two sides of the stack `RDS Copy Snapshot Stack` and `RDS Save Snapshot Stack`.
+This however, makes rigorous testing even harder.

-1. Created a template `rds_copy_snap_template.yaml`
+1. Create a template `rds_copy_snap_template.yaml`

-2. Packaging the RDS Copy Snapshot Tool for deployment to Sandpit
+2. Package the `RDS Copy Snapshot Stack` for deployment to AWS account
     ```bash
     # run in the target account context
      ➜ $ aws cloudformation package \
 		    --template-file /workdir/rds_copy_snap_template.yaml \
 		    --output-template-file /workdir/readme_artefacts/rds_copy_serverless-output.yaml \
 		    --s3-bucket <reptileinx.aws>
-    ```
-    ```
+    ---
     Response will look something like below:-
          Uploading to 3cbscdsee8bc225d61ss1ee9ccdd848a92f0 60480 / 60480.0 (100.00%)
          Successfully packaged artefacts and wrote output template to file /workdir/readme_artefacts/rds_copy_serverless-output.yaml.
          Execute the following command to deploy the packaged template
          aws cloudformation deploy --template-file /workdir/readme_artefacts/rds_copy_serverless-output.yaml --stack-name <YOUR STACK NAME>
     ```

-Note: The package command will zip our code, upload it to S3, and add the correct CodeUri property to the output template.
-This is why the CodeUri is empty, or is set to a dot, in our original template.
+> NOTE: The package command will zip our code, upload it to S3, and add the correct CodeUri property to the output template.
+This is why the CodeUri is empty in our template, or is set to a dot, in our original template.
 Each time we run the package command, it will generate a different ID for our package and will fill the CodeUri field with the correct address.
 In this way, we can deploy new versions of our Lambda function or roll back to a previous version.

-3. Deploying the Copy Snapshot Tool
+3. Deploying the `RDS Copy Snapshot Stack`
     ```bash
     ➜ $ aws cloudformation deploy \
 		    --template-file /workdir/readme_artefacts/rds_copy_serverless-output.yaml \
 		    --stack-name ReptileinxCOPYRDSSnap \
 		    --capabilities CAPABILITY_NAMED_IAM --parameter-overrides FailsafeAccountIdParam=failsafe_account_id
     ```
-Note: We are adding the --capabilities CAPABILITY_IAM parameter because the AWS::Serverless::Function resource is going to create a role with the permissions to execute our Lambda function, and we want CloudFormation to be able to create it for us.
+> NOTE: We are adding the --capabilities CAPABILITY_IAM parameter because the AWS::Serverless::Function resource is going to create a role with the permissions to execute our Lambda function, and we want CloudFormation to be able to create it for us.
 The failsafe account is being passed on to the function as follows: `--parameter-overrides FailsafeAccountIdParam=<failsafe_account_id> `

-4. If the stack is successfully created this output will be as shown below:
+4. If the stack is successfully created its output will be as shown below:
     ```bash
         Waiting for changeset to be created..
         Waiting for stack create/update to complete